StrataReportsStrataReportsStrataReports

 Electric Vehicle Charging Plans

-Four shared electric vehicle (EV) chargers were installed in 2024, funded partly by government rebates and the Contingency Reserve Fund.
-Residents must register with Unico Power to access the chargers, and a $1/minute idle fee is enforced for vehicles left after charging, supported by new signage.
-The strata council is actively managing the system and is currently reviewing the user fee structure, but there are no current plans for expansion or additional costs as of late 2025.
-The infrastructure is fully operational and policies are in effect.
+Four shared EV chargers were installed in 2025, funded by government rebates and the Contingency Reserve Fund.
+Residents register with Unico Power, and a $1/minute idle fee applies to vehicles left after charging.
+The council actively manages the system and is reviewing user fees; as of mid-2026 there are no expansion plans, and the infrastructure is fully operational.

 Insurance

-The building's insurance policy renews annually on September 30, with current deductibles of $100,000 for water damage, $50,000 for flood, and $100,000 or 10% loss limit for earthquake.
-The strata policy only covers original construction, so owners must insure unit upgrades and ensure their personal insurance covers these deductibles.
-The Water Damage Bylaw, reaffirmed in 2024, makes owners fully liable for in-suite leaks or appliance failures, with all related costs—including deductibles—charged back to the responsible owner.
-There have been recent water damage claims resulting in chargebacks.
-The next insurance renewal is scheduled for September 30, 2025, and changes to deductibles may occur pending council approval.
+The building's policy renews each September 30, with deductibles of $100,000 for water damage, $50,000 for flood, and $100,000 or 10% for earthquake.
+The strata covers only original construction, so owners must insure upgrades and the deductibles.
+The Water Damage Bylaw, reaffirmed in 2025, makes owners fully liable for in-suite leaks, with costs charged back.
+The next renewal is September 30, 2026.

 LeaksIMPORTANT